Indonesia client case studies in 2024

 Accounting and Tax Obligations 2019

-- In August 2019, Healy Consultants Group PLC’s in-house Accounting and Tax Department e-mailed our Client to remind him of upcoming Indonesia annual statutory accounting and tax filing obligations for his Indonesian company;
+- In August 2019, Healy Consultants Group’s in-house Accounting and Tax Department e-mailed our Client to remind him of upcoming Indonesia annual statutory accounting and tax filing obligations for his Indonesian company;

-- In October 2019, our Client settled Healy Consultants Group PLC’s renewal engagement fees to timely, completely, and accurately discharge annual statutory accounting and tax filing obligations for his Indonesian company;
+- In October 2019, our Client settled Healy Consultants Group’s renewal engagement fees to timely, completely, and accurately discharge annual statutory accounting and tax filing obligations for his Indonesian company;

-- Going forward, one of Healy Consultants Group PLC’s Accounting and Tax Department (ATD) team members was assigned to project manage and supervise the relevant procedures, to ensure our Client’s Indonesian business timely completed its annual accounting and tax filings.
+- Going forward, one of Healy Consultants Group’s Accounting and Tax Department (ATD) team members was assigned to project manage and supervise the relevant procedures, to ensure our Client’s Indonesian business timely completed its annual accounting and tax filings.

 - Since the Indonesian company was dormant and had no bank account as of the financial year end, we prepared a dormant financial statement and tax computation compliant with Indonesian accounting and tax standards (GAAP);